Doctor of Veterinary Medicine Professional Program

 VMP 970 - Ruminant Health Management I – This is a two-week block considering health management of ruminant species.
 During the two-week period, students accompany faculty on visits to farms to deliver health management programs, to investigate health problems, or to consider approaches to enhance productivity.
 A portion of the course also involves experience in providing individual animal health management and addressing medical/surgical disorders.

 VMP 972 - Ruminant Health Management II - This course is intended to allow students with a strong interest in ruminant health management to obtain advanced training.
 Specialty courses in beef, dairy, small ruminant, pharmacology and embryo transfer will be offered.
-Prerequisite: VMP 970 or Instructor Permission.
+Instructor Permission Required.

 VMC 950 – Sea Turtle Medicine & Rehabilitation – This course provides practical experience in husbandry and disease diagnosis and treatment in rehabilitating sea turtles at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center (KBSRRC) in Topsail Beach, NC.
 Skills to be acquired in clinical and didactic settings include sea turtle husbandry and rehabilitation techniques, diagnostic sample collection and interpretation, physical examination and safe handling, medication delivery, wound treatment, and necropsy protocols.